Probabilistic Object Maps for Long-Term Robot Localization: Related Work

 \subsection{Semantic SLAM and Localization}

-Similar to our method, semantic landmark SLAM and localization approaches rely \hide{ A related research area is \hide{related area of research explores }semantic landmark SLAM and localization.\SM{This feels awkward} This category of approaches relies}on high-level semantic objects rather than low-level features.
-Many approaches, like \cite{yang2019cubeslam}, \AAA{maybe find example} require the\AAA{got a couple comments that the sounds weird } feature extractor to\hide{perform data association, which is the problem of associating measurements to landmarks.\AAA{Prev sentence is awkward} Data association} associate measurements to landmarks, which is the problem of data association.
+Similar to our method, semantic landmark SLAM and localization approaches rely on high-level semantic objects rather than low-level features.
+Many approaches, like \cite{yang2019cubeslam}, require data association by the feature extractor to associate measurements to landmarks.
 This can be challenging, particularly in dynamic environments, and mistakes can degrade results.
-Some\AAA{Some sexems weak} methods try to improve robustness by shifting\hide{ the} responsibility for data association to the optimization, allowing correspondence decisions to be updated as more information is obtained.
-Bowman, et al. \cite{bowman2017probabilistic}\AAA{How to reference someone's name} propose a semantic SLAM approach that integrates data association into the optimization using expectation maximization, while \cite{doherty2019multimodal} and \cite{doherty2020probabilistic} use factor graphs\hide{ formulations} with novel factors that handle data association.
+Some methods try to improve robustness by shifting responsibility for data association to the optimization, allowing correspondence decisions to be updated as more information is obtained.
+Bowman\hide{,} et al. \cite{bowman2017probabilistic} propose a semantic SLAM approach that integrates data association into the optimization using expectation maximization, while \cite{doherty2019multimodal} and \cite{doherty2020probabilistic} use factor graphs with novel factors that handle data association.
 Like these approaches, our method uses high-level semantic objects and does not require the feature extractor to resolve data associations.
-However, our approach avoids the correspondence problem altogether by considering a distribution of objects rather than a discrete set of landmarks.\AAA{Is it fair game to contrast our approach here or is it getting ahead of ourselves?} These approaches also differ from ours in that they do not explicitly model changes in environments.\hide{ and would rely on data association and the inclusion of a null hypothesis to handle changing object poses.}\AAA{Do we need this last part?
-It's a little complex so should probably be at least reworded}
+However, our approach avoids the correspondence problem altogether by considering a distribution of objects rather than a discrete set of landmarks.
+These approaches also differ from ours in that they do not explicitly model changes in environments.